TakeprofitTechnology/ReleaseNotes/TPT PAMM.md

 * Added transactional email notifications with configurable user preferences and branded email templates.
 * Removed the manual email endpoint (POST /notifications/email) and simplified email delivery status tracking.
 * Removed the duplicate Watchlist button from the PAMM user interface.
+* Fixed an issue where the risk amount input in PAMM strategy creation incorrectly displayed a leading "0" while typing.

 ## Version 2026.7.16.1111  (16 July, 2026)
 * Added a leader verification system with Pending, Verified, and Featured statuses.